ionos-enterprise/knife-ionos-enterprise/README.md

 List all available NICs connected to a server.

+### knife profitbricks composite server create

+Creates a new composite server with attached volume and NIC in a specified data center.

 ### knife profitbricks server create

 Creates a new server within a specified data center.